-Further evaluation of women with PMB is also indicated if the initial evaluation fails or indicates the possibility of significant disease.
-The evaluation may include sonohysterography, hysteroscopy, or additional tissue sampling.
-If the endometrial thickness measured by TVUS is > 4 mm, further evaluation is indicated.
-Sonohysterography or hysteroscopy may be useful as they can identify focal intracavitary disease, which may allow targeted sampling of the endometrium.
+In cases where further evaluation for PMBis indicated, it may include sonohysterography, hysteroscopy, or additional tissue sampling by formal curettage.
+Sonohysterography or hysteroscopy may be useful to identify focal intracavitary disease, which may allow targeted sampling of the lesion.
 Sonohysterography or hysteroscopy should be considered if PMB persists, even if endometrial measurements by TVUS were ≤ 4 mm or endometrial biopsy was sufficient and did not demonstrate abnormal pathology.

 American College of Obstetricians & Gynecologists; ACOG Committee Opinion No. 734: The Role of Transvaginal Ultrasonography in Evaluating the Endometrium of Women With Postmenopausal Bleeding.
 Obstet Gynecol.
 2018 May;131(5):e124-e129. doi: 10.1097/AOG.0000000000002631.

 American College of Obstetricians & Gynecologists; Practice Bulletin No. 149: Endometrial cancer.
 Obstet Gynecol.
 2015 Apr;125(4):1006-26. doi: 10.1097/01.AOG.0000462977.61229.de.